-Hellenic Bank assesses that Cyprus' macroeconomic outlook is positive and is accompanied by a significant increase in real gross domestic product during the first nine months of 2018, robust employment growth and further improvement in key domestic indicators.
+Hellenic Bank assesses that Cyprus' macroeconomic outlook is positive and is accompanied by a significant increase in real gross domestic product during 2018, robust employment growth and further improvement in key domestic indicators.
 Growth is expected to be supported by private consumption and investment and by an improving and robust labour market.
 Public expenditure is also expected to contribute positively to growth through higher investment expenditures.
-According to the baseline macroeconomic scenario of Hellenic Bank’s Economic Research Department, growth is expected to be 4,0% in 2018 and 3,9% in 2019.
+According to the baseline macroeconomic scenario of Hellenic Bank’s Economic Research Department, growth is expected to be 3,4% in 2019 and 3,2% in 2020.

 Fourth Quarter 2018

 The broad-based economic recovery gathered pace in 2017, with real GDP increasing by an annual 4,2%.
 The increased activity was broad-based.
 Developments are currently driven by increases in private consumption and investment, mainly large construction buildings.